mmaulwurff/autopause/Readme.md

 # How to tune

+## Time

-The time after which the pause is engaged is not configurable in the options, however, you can open this mod with Slade, go to keyconf.txt, find the line that starts with `wait 350;`, and change 350 to whatever you like.
+The time after which the pause is engaged is not configurable in the options, however, you can open this mod with Slade, go to keyconf.txt, find the line that starts with `alias ap_check "wait 350;`, and change 350 to whatever you like.
 This time is in game ticks.
 One second is exactly 35 tics.
 It takes from one to two specified time values to engage the pause.

+## Pause

+Another option is to open main menu instead of pausing the game.
+To do this, open the mod with Slade, go to keyconf.txt, find the line that starts with `alias ap_pause`, and change `pause` at the end with `openmenu mainmenu`.

 # Info